-9.4.1 Applicants to Level E must deliver a ten-minute presentation to the Professorial Promotion Committee followed by a question-and-answer session.
+9.4.1 Applicants to Level E will deliver a ten minute presentation to the Professorial Promotion Committee.
+This will be followed by a question and answer session with the committee.

-9.4.2 Applicants are advised of the promotion presentation schedule.
-Presentations occur in November and applicants should make themselves available at the time they are scheduled.
+9.4.2 Applicants will be advised of the promotion presentation schedule.
+Presentations will occur in November and applicants should make themselves available at the time they are scheduled.